- District of Columbia

 Washington, DC 20004-2541

 Louis Rothberg is of counsel in Morgan Lewis's International Trade & Economic Sanctions Practice.
-In practice for more than 30 years, Mr. Rothberg represents a diverse range of U.S. and foreign entities on national security matters, e.g., Foreign Ownership, Control and Influence (FOCI), and the Committee on Foreign Investment in the United States (CFIUS).
-He has experience in ITAR and EAR export controls as well as compliance with Office of Foreign Assets Control (OFAC) regulations regarding U.S. embargoed countries and entities.
-In addition, he advises on international agency and distribution agreements, foreign military sales, and U.S. Department of Defense contracts.
+Mr. Rothberg represents a diverse range of U.S. and non-U.S. entities on national security matters, e.g., munitions and dual use export controls, economic sanctions and embargoes, Department of Defense contract issues, and the Committee on Foreign Investment in the United States (CFIUS).
+He has experience in ITAR and EAR export controls as well as compliance by U.S. and non-U.S. companies with Office of Foreign Assets Control (OFAC) regulations regarding U.S. embargoed countries and entities.
+In addition, he advises on export control and technology transfer issues arising under U.S. Department of Defense contracts.

 Among the matters Mr. Rothberg has handled, he has: